Irrigation is important for Greeley's agriculture.

 Sugar beets were grown starting in the early 1900's.

 The Great Western Sugar Beet factory opened in 1902.
-The factory needed sugar beets.
+The factory needed sugar beets to make into sugar.
 Many farmers started to grow sugar beets instead of potatoes.

 Growing sugar beets is hard work.